 Everyone wants to get a raise and make more money, but employers are reluctant to give out big raises in this uncertain economy.
-A major consulting firm estimates that the median raise in 2013 will be a meager 3%.
+A major consulting firm estimated that the median raise in 2013 was a meager 3%.

 Does that mean that you're stuck with a small raise?
 Not necessarily.
 The smart employee will use some of these 13 tools to get a bigger raise.

 Let management know you want to improve your position.
 They can't help you if they don't know what your goals are.
 Ask them if they'll work with you to create a personal development plan.
 You'll separate yourself from the pack by demonstrating a desire to move up the ladder.

 Find ways to do more than your job requires.
 Many employees do just the bare minimum.
 Others look for ways to help their employer by going the extra mile.
 Smart bosses notice and remember.

 Work on your communication skills.
 Whether you're learning about a new assignment or doing something routine with a co-worker, the ability to communicate well makes you more valuable as an employee.
 Practice your listening, speaking, and writing skills.

 Define what skills you'll need to advance.
 Ask your boss what talents you'd need for a promotion.
 Will you need additional training or certifications?
 Begin to get whatever skills are required.

 Get along with co-workers.
 It's tempting to view co-workers as competitors for promotions or plum assignments, but most managers don't want to spend time dealing with personality conflicts.
 A reputation for getting along with co-workers is an asset.

 Anticipate technical changes in your job.
 New tools and methods are changing many jobs.
 Some workers resist change.
 Be the employee who knows about job changes and has prepared themselves to take advantage of those tools and methods.